SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

     If the config file cannot be found inside your plugin jar, then you will get a ``NoSuchElementException`` from the ``Optional<Asset>.get()`` method.
 Please make sure that you configure your :doc:`build system </plugin/buildsystem>` to include it in the jar.

+If you have an extra configuration class you can use a much easier approach, that also works if the only a part of your config is missing.
+See also the examples on the :doc:`serialization` page.